talsma-ict/reflection/README.md

 ## Utility-class `Classes`

-For finding classes and interacting with them.
+For _getting_ or _finding_ classes and interacting with them.
+The difference between getting and finding is that a `get` operation throws exceptions if nothing is found, and `find` returns `null`.

 ## Utility-class `Methods`

-For finding methods and invoking them.
+For _getting_ or _finding_ methods and invoking them.

 ## Utility-class `Constructors`

-For finding constructors and invoking them.
+For _getting_ or _finding_ constructors and invoking them.

 ## Package 'beans'